smarika-sharma/RAG-question-answering-agent/README.md

 A FastAPI application that present two APIs.
 1. for file (pdf/txt) upload and 2. for booking and getting answer to the question from the uploaded document.

+-Refer to Assessment_Documentation.pdf for outputs and detailed project workflow.

 ## Tech Stack

 - **Backend**: FastAPI